 Schneizel allowed himself to take a short but deep breath, one that only the most perceptive would barely notice, to calm himself.
 The last thing he was going to do was let his own inner anxiety get the best of him.
 "Where is Major Kururugi?
 Is he among the defense force?"

 It was a slim chance, but Schneizel was well aware of Suzaku Kururugi's exploits with the advanced prototype Lancelot.
 His mere presence alone could perhaps turn things to Britannia's favor.
 Such a hope was dashed when the radioman, after taking a moment to confirm, shook his head.
 "Major Kururugi has left the field of battle sometime ago.
-He claimed to be in pursuit of Zero, who is believed to be moving to the Kamine Islands on the Gawain."
+He claimed to be in pursuit of Zero, who is believed to be moving to Kamine Island on the Gawain."

 Despite the negative feeling that welled up in Schneizel at that explanation, he arched an eyebrow in curiosity.
 If Zero is not leading the rebels, then who?
 Perhaps the man behind the Miracle of Itsukushima.
 Could that be exploited…?